maffyoo/Culture/Principles-Practices-Behaviours.md

 ## Visualise work ##

 Visualising work allows teams to share understanding about many aspects of their work, from plans, system processes and progress to team structures, inter-team or department relationships and dependencies.
-Removing ambuguity by visualising work enables productive discussion and transparency.
+Removing ambuguity by visualising work enables productive discussion and transparency and shared understanding.

 ## Agile ##